JamesWoolfenden/terraform-by-example/docs/lesson1.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

-You have make a terraform template that does something!
+You have made a Terraform template that does something!

-- files
-Now check your filesystem
+Now check what files you have on your filesystem.

 ```cli
 ls -al